 Mixed Reality Headset, 2016

-Tools are platforms upon which biological limitations may be overcome.
-For the MIT ProjX fair, James Li and I proposed Project Argus, a headset which can provide an individual with enhanced and augmented vision.
+Tools are means upon which biological limitations may be overcome.
+For the MIT ProjX fair, James Li and I proposed Project Argus, a headset which can provides individuals with enhanced and augmented vision.
 We were given $500 in funding for this project.

 Two systems were designed for unique use cases.
-Argus Heavy is a full-head helmet which provides night vision, zoom, wide range, and macro modes.
-Argus Lite provides night vision and zoom to one eye in a more mobile package, allowing normal functionality for the other eye.
-The optics allowed vision from both eyes to still align.
-These devices can be used as pass-through augmented reality platforms for the development of new applications.
+Argus Heavy is a full-head helmet which provides night vision, zoom vision, wide angle, and macro modes.
+Argus Lite provides night and zoom vision to one eye in a more mobile package, with optics aligned such that both still aligned.